ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ### Mainnet

-For this tutorial, we recommend that you follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#start-a-node-and-connect-to-avalanche).
+For this tutorial, it is recommended to follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#start-a-node-and-connect-to-avalanche).

 Also it is worth pointing out that [you need at least 2000 AVAX to become a validator on Mainnet](../nodes/validate/staking.md#mainnet).